Step-by-Step VergeCloud Load Balancing Tutorial

 Explore all available endpoints here: https://api.vergecloud.com/docs#tag/load-balancer

-To test DNS resolution, you can run the following dig command:
+To test DNS resolution, run:

 dig +short loadbalancer.yourdomain.com